52North/geocureTutorials/docs/01_Geocure_IntegrationWith_Leaflet.md

 Ok, not much is new since the metadata from the previous request is repeated, but we've got one new property: `capabilities`.

 This property is an object, which again has two properties: `maps` and `features`.
-As you will have guessed, following the URLs stored in these properties will get you a list of the raster or vector layers (respectively) the Geocure instance offers.
+As you will have guessed, following the URLs stored in these properties will get you a list of the raster or vector layers (respectively) the geocure instance offers.

 > **EXCURSUS:** If you looked closely at the JSON responses, you probably weren't very surprised what we did next - the URL we used in the next step was always in the previous response.
 This concept is called hypermedia, or more specifically HATEOAS *("Hypermedia As The Engine Of Application State")*.
 It means that a response always includes a link to what we could do next. <!--Handy when you don't want to RTFM, uh? ;-)-->